ChrisWhealy/hieroglyphy/docs/strings.md

 How does this fact help us here?

-From the list of the natural numbers above, we can see that the encoded representation of integer `9` is 44 characters long, and this total will only grow larger as larger numbers are represented.
+From the list of the natural numbers above, we can see that the encoded representation of integer `9` is 44 characters long, and this total will only grow larger as we attempt to represent larger numbers.

-At the moment, we would have to represent `17` as the sum of seventeen `true`s:
+Using this naïve scheme of repeatedly adding one, the number `17` would be represented as the sum of seventeen `true`s &mdash; that's 84 characters (without any whitespace):

 ```javascript
 !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![]   // 17
 ```

-However, if we convert integers `1` and `7` to strings and then concatenate, we will have a shorter representation.
+However, if we convert the digits of index `17` to the strings `'1'` and `'7'`, then encode these digits and concatenate, we will have a shorter representation.

 Given that our minimal alphabet consists only of the characters `+!(){}[]`, how do we coerce a value to a string?